agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 #### 4.2.1 Description and Priority

-Within the FoodSwipe™ application, users input specific criteria for the restaurants they are searching for.
+Within the SwipeEats™ application, users input specific criteria for the restaurants they are searching for.
 Users can enter keywords that best identify with what they want.

 #### 4.2.2 Stimulus/Response Sequences